sensible-hq/sensible-docs/readme-sync/v0/troubleshoot-and-qa/3000 - validate-extractions.md

-Quality control the data extractions in a document type by writing validations using  [JsonLogic](https://jsonlogic.com/).
-Test extracted fields using Boolean, logic, numeric, array, string, and other operations.
+Quality control the data extractions in a document type by writing validations using  [JsonLogic](https://jsonlogic.com/):

+- Test extracted fields using Boolean, logic, numeric, array, string, and other operations.
+- If Sensible extracted a field from OCR'd text,  additionally test the confidence score for the field's anchor and value.

 Then write your own logic based on the validations, for example:

 - pass a document extraction automatically through your pipeline if there are no errors and 10% of warning validations fail
 - flag a document extraction for human review if 5% of error validations fail